 Child Rights Education Week (CREW) in Canada is celebrated annually during the third week of November (week of November 20th) to promote, educate the public about, and engage Canadians in activities and conversations that highlight children’s rights.
 CREW celebrations have had the effect of raising broad-based awareness across Canadian communities about the collective duty we have to ensure that the UN Convention on the Rights of the Child (UNCRC) is reflected in our laws, policies, and practices in government, community and in the home.

-Do you know that the Canadian Coalition for the Rights of Children will be submitting an alternative report to the United Nations discussing how Canada is doing in regards to Child Rights in Canada.
+Do you know that the Canadian Coalition for the Rights of Children will be submitting an alternative report to the United Nations discussing how Canada is doing in regard to Child Rights in Canada.
 You can get involved.
 We encourage you to learn more about the alternative and periodic reports.

 In 1989, the United Nations adopted a treaty called the Convention on the Rights of the Child (UNCRC).
 The UNCRC says that all children have rights and that everyone in the world is responsible for making sure that these rights are protected.
 Each one of the rights is as important as the others, and they are all connected to each other.
 Four of these rights are also called “general principles” because they help us understand all of the other rights under the Convention.
 Those rights are (1) non-discrimination, (2) best interests of the child, (3) maximum survival and development, and (4) participation.